Post

 1

-$ sudo apt install -y krb5-user
+sudo apt install -y krb5-user

-• Kerberos Servers: kdc.example.com
+• Kerberos server: kdc.example.com

-• Administrative Server: kdc.example.com
+• Admin server: kdc.example.com

 1